Frequently Asked Questions

 For Double Degree Programme graduates who are attending both ceremonies of their degrees, the base gown is the same.

 You will need to wear the hood corresponding to the degree that is presented at the respective ceremony.
-You can refer to the Hood Colours for more information.
+For more information on Hood Colours, please refer to this link: Colour of Hood

 E.g.: Double Degree in Bachelor of Business and Bachelor of Engineering (Computer Engineering)